← All posts

 Where it falls short vs OptiCutter

-• No 1D linear stock mode.
-OptiCutter has this; CutListOptimizer does not.
+• No 1D linear mode at all, a feature OptiCutter does include.

-• Premium subscription complaints.
-Multiple users report charges that do not unlock features, slow support, and difficulty cancelling.
-Consistent enough across Reddit and Facebook groups to flag.
+• Premium billing complaints - charges that fail to unlock features, slow support, awkward cancellation, recurring enough across Reddit and Facebook groups to name.

 Pricing (2026)